getsentry/sentry-docs/src/collections/_documentation/platforms/php/laravel.md

 ## Using Laravel 5.6 log channels

+{% capture __alert_content -%}
-**Note:** If you are using log channels to log your exceptions and also are logging exceptions to Sentry in your exception handler (as you would have configured above) exceptions might end up twice in Sentry.
+If you're using log channels to log your exceptions and are also logging exceptions to Sentry in your exception handler (as you would have configured above) exceptions might end up twice in Sentry.
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="info"
+%}

 To configure Sentry as a log channel add the following config to the `channels` section in `config/logging.php`: